lumeohq/onvif-rs/README.md

 # ONVIF-rs

-ONVIF-rs is a Rust client library mplementation of the ONVIF specification.
+ONVIF-rs is a Rust client library implementation of the ONVIF specification.

 ## Installation